Shippable/admiral/releaseNotes/master.md

 - **Drydock update**: Updating all Shippable official images with latest stable versions of [languages](http://docs.shippable.com/platform/runtime/machine-image/language-versions/), [cli's](http://docs.shippable.com/platform/runtime/machine-image/cli-versions/) and [services](http://docs.shippable.com/platform/runtime/machine-image/services-versions/).
 Refer to documentation for [v6.12.4](http://docs.shippable.com/platform/runtime/machine-image/ami-v6124/) for details.
 - **Subscription Integrations API**: It is now possible to filter subscription integrations by master integration (name, type, or ID) through the Shippable API by including `masterIntegrationNames`, `masterIntegrationTypes`, or `masterIntegrationIds` query parameters.
+- **Added support for custom reports**: Insights reports can now be generated for subscriptions, projects and jobs for custom dates.
+Once generated, reports are emailed to the provided email.

 ## Fixes